Yike-Li/ITCS-8156-Machine-Learning-Project/README.md

 # ITCS-8156-Project
-EDA.py is the EDA analysis of the data.
+EDA.py is the EDA analysis code.

 Main_MLR.py gives the main body of the code.